ben4ali/The-Devil-Fruit-Encyclopedia-API/README.md

 ### Seed the DB

-Use the `Seed.json` in postman to seed the db with the premade devil fruits.
+There's a file you can use to seed the databse with premade fruits.
+If you wanna make your own json file with your fruits you can follow the one in Seed.json

 ### Notes